 "What the hell does that mean?
 Which daughter?
 Hera of course who else could it be......"

 Marriage bestows looks between couples that are instantly recognized.
 Mary gave her husband just such a look.
 Words were not necessary.
-The next minute Abraham Feelgood's well laid plans lay in tatters.
+Abraham feelgood knew of his wife's unerring ability to guess the truth.
+The next minute Abraham Feelgood's well laid plans seemed to be in tatters.
 Or so he thought as he lost his temper to yell,

 "HILDY?
 WHY IN BLAZES...NO I WILL NOT LOWER MY VOICE.
 THIS IS MY HOUSE AND IF I WANT TO YELL I WILL YELL....BUGGER MY BLOOD PRESSURE!
 IF YOU ARE RIGHT IT IS GOING MUCH HIGHER BEFORE I'M THROUGH WITH THIS DISASTER."